-The Council's investments will be managed by officers within the treasury management section but they will seek advice from Capita as required.
+The Council's investments will be managed by officers within the treasury management section but they will seek advice from Link as required.
 The Council's investments are determined with reference to the core surplus cash balance and cash flow requirements.
 The outlook for short-term interest rates will be a key factor when making investment decisions.

-The benchmark rate against which the Council will measure its investment income returns will be the six month LIBID (London Interbank Bid) rate - currently 0.56%.
-For this 2016/17 strategy the Council will aim to achieve a return of 0.65% on investments placed during the financial year.
+The benchmark rate against which the Council will measure its investment income returns will be the six month LIBID (London Interbank Bid) rate - currently 0.50%.
+For this 2018/19 strategy the Council will however aim to achieve a return of 0.65% on investments placed during the financial year.
+This target rate reflects a more positive interest rate outlook following recent bank base rate rises and the potential for further bank base rate rises over the 2018/19 financial year as well as the increased investment flexibility from the changes to permitted investment levels described at paragraph 4.6 of the covering report.